mankai-chow/FuzzifiED.jl/docs/src/index.md

 Depth = 2
 ```

+## What is new

+- Improve the performance of SimplifyTerms.
+- Add file operation with HDF5.
+- Add example and support for surface CFTs.
+- Add example of Ising cusp.

 ## References

 For a more detailed summary of the background, please visit [« The fuzzified world »](https://www.fuzzified.world/fuzzified-world)